Beginners Guide to LM35 with Arduino and working

 LM35 is an analog linear temperature sensor

-NOTE: You can also watch this “LM35 Beginners guide” video for better understanding or read the written tutorial below:
+You can also watch this video for a better understanding:

 Pinout of LM35